 By Helen Butcher

 On February 13, 1997, a rogue wave just 20 miles off Land’s End in South West England hit the cargo ship Tokio Express, washing 62 cargo containers overboard.
 Inside were almost five million Lego pieces, which fell into the ocean and have been turning up on the English beaches of Cornwall ever since.
 Among the pieces were many sea-themed items from pirate and underwater Lego sets, which makes them doubly fun for beachcombers to find.
-Tracey Williams is the author of Adrift, the upcoming book about the cargo spill.
+Tracey Williams is the author of Adrift, her book about the cargo spill.
 Helen Butcher caught up with Tracey this fall to learn more about the lost cargo.

 HB: When you first found out about the spill, did you have any idea it would impact you personally?